maxiaopeng/dualmarker/README.md

       - *survival.plot$scatter.m1m2*: scatter-plot of survival
         time(y-axis) and marker1/marker2(x-axis) on two parallel
         sub-plots, response status(if provided) is shown as color.
+        Nominal survival time is shown and labeled with different shape for the censored data point.

 <!-- end list -->